cod-r/docker-k8s-course/kubernetes-storage/README.md

 Another important thing regarding storage and deployments is that there is a special kind called StatefulSet which is basically like a deployment plus persistent volumes.

-### Deployments vs StafefulSet
+### Deployments vs StatefulSet

 - Deployment is a resource to deploy a stateless application, if using a PVC, all replicas will be using the same Volume and none of it will have its own state.
-- Statefulsets is used for Stateful applications, each replica of the pod will have its own state, and will be using its own Volume.
+- StatefulSets is used for Stateful applications, each replica of the pod will have its own state, and will be using its own Volume.

 https://stackoverflow.com/questions/41583672/kubernetes-deployments-vs-statefulsets